jjmartres/VIMbix/README.md

 Version
 -------
-Please see [VERSION](https://github.com/jjmartres/VIMbix/blob/master/VERSION) or use the rake task :
+Please see [VERSION](https://github.com/jjmartres/VIMbix/blob/master/VERSION) file or use the rake task :

 ```
 rake  version